 For instance, it’s possible to carry out payments without keeping the customers’ payment card numbers.

 Secure code is the backbone of a fintech application.
-If your code has even the smallest vulnerabilities, your entire business may be at risk.
 Securing your software code includes securing the architecture, design requirements, code optimization, and efficiency.

 The software architect and the developer who designs the code should consider input validation, authentication, passwords management, cryptography practices, proper logging and handling of the errors, and secured communication.